The Best Audition Songs for Anything Goes – by Character

 Step 1: Read your audition details

 Please read your audition details carefully, as they sometimes specify the type of song they’d like to hear (a ballad, something upbeat, etc.).
 Make sure to select a song that’s appropriate for your specific casting call.
-Also, as you’re picking out a song, these links may be helpful:

 Step 2: Get to know the show